 - At all times, students / families must follow the health and safety protocols implemented by Indian Hill Music.

-- Masks must be worn at all times, indoors and outdoors, by every person on the Indian Hill Music premises.
+- Masks must be worn at all times indoors by every person on the Indian Hill Music premises.

-- Students under age 18 should bring an extra mask with them each day.
+- Students should bring an extra mask with them each day.
 Indian Hill Music will also have a supply of masks on hand if needed.

-- All students / families must ensure separation of 6 feet or more between individuals at all times.
+- All students / families must ensure separation of 6 feet or more between individuals at all times unless a lesser or greater distance is outlined in our protocols.

 - Students / families must inform Indian Hill immediately, for the purposes of cleaning/disinfecting and contact tracing, if a student or immediate family member: